 Public Policy Director

-An MPA degree equips you well for important policy-focused positions for which many non-profit workers lack the expertise.
-Your knowledge of business fundamentals, organizational structures, and policy-making processes makes you the ideal head of policy for any organization.There are many attractive and rewarding careers in the nonprofit sector once you have the lay of the land.
+An MPA degree provides a strong foundation for critical policy-centric roles, where many non-profit professionals may lack the necessary expertise.
+Your understanding of business fundamentals, organizational structures, and policy-making mechanisms positions you as an ideal candidate for a policy leadership role within any organization.There are many attractive and rewarding careers in the nonprofit sector once you have the lay of the land.
 It's important to narrow your vision of your search to a manageable area and begin to form a clear idea of what organization you want to work for.Click To Tweet

 Grant Writing and Fundraising

 While a non-profit’s focus is never to make money as an end in itself, every organization requires consistent cash flow in order to sustain its operations and allow for the possibility of organizational growth.
 Finding ways to generate cash flow that are effective and consistent with the organization’s principles is often a full-time job – and in some cases, a job that requires a staff of its own.

 Advocates are people who spend their day-to-day lives fighting directly for the needs of individual clients or communities.
 Advocacy can be part of a low-level job, or it can be the primary responsibility of a highly qualified professional.
 Social workers, lawyers, and all manner of other individuals engage in advocacy of various kinds.
 This demanding work is at the center of what many non-profits do, although it is not always as dramatic as it sounds.